Home Safety and Physical Limitations

 What to Do for Better Eldercare Home Safety

 Keep in mind what your loved one can do to rearrange the house to reduce the likelihood of falling—one of the biggest concerns for aging individuals.
-Some suggestions (from the National Institute of Health and AARP) are:
+Some suggestions (from the National Institute of Health

 - Provide enough space to walk: The more room there is in your loved one’s house, the lower the chances they have to trip on something.
 You can help your loved one rearrange furniture and household items so that they remain out of the way.

 - Make sure hazardous areas are not wet: Such hazardous areas include the kitchen or the bathroom floor, areas that have a higher likelihood of becoming slippery.
 A way around this home safety hazard is to have mats or carpets in those areas, or to buy comfortable footwear that have slip-proof soles.

 - Install handrails/seat in the bathroom: Handrails or a shower seat will provide support in potentially slippery environments.
 Built-in shower seats are also an alternative to changing your bathtub into a walk-in shower, which may be costly.